davidrmiller/neural2d/README.md

 is said to have depth *N*.
 A convolution network layer has *depth* \* *X* \* *Y* neurons.

-Any layer other than the input or output layer can be configured as a convolution networking layer by specifying a layer size with a depth > 1, and specifying the kernel size with a convolve parameter.
+Any layer other than the input or output layer can be configured as a convolution networking layer by specifying a layer depth > 1, and specifying the kernel size with a convolve parameter.
 For example, to train 40 kernels of size 7x7 on an input image of 64x64 pixels:

       input size 64x64
       layerConv size 40*64x64 from input convolve 7x7